• Skip to primary navigation

 So why are you waiting?

 The days of thinking you are going to get a job by applying online are over for most of us in the 2nd half of life.
-If you were 20 years younger and looking at junior positions, then maybe applying online might work.
+If you were 20 years younger and looking at junior positions, maybe applying online might work.

 The hiring process at many companies is broken.
 You will want to check out my post 5 Things You Will Never Know About the Hiring Process.
-Your belief that that the system is fair and equitable is very outdated.
+Your belief that the system is fair and equitable is very outdated.

 Your next job will come through a relationship.
 Go work your network, work your network, and then … work your network some more.